Papierkorb/bindgen/README.md

 ## Parser step

-The beginning of the actual execution pipeline.
-Calls out to the clang-based parser tool to read the C/C++ source code and write a JSON-formatted "database" onto standard output.
-This is directly caught by `bindgen` and subsequently parsed as `Parser::Document`.
+This is the beginning of the actual execution pipeline.
+It calls out to the clang-based parser tool () to read the C/C++ source code and write a JSON-formatted "database" onto standard output.
+This is directly read by `bindgen` and subsequently parsed as `Parser::Document`.

 ## Graph::Builder step